First venting or off-gas detection

-VOCs are also a reliable indicator of thermal runaway events.
+VOCs is a reliable indicator of thermal runaway events.
 As the internal temperature of a lithium ion battery increases, it can release a variety of volatile organic compounds, including acetone, formaldehyde, and acrolein.
 These compounds are toxic and can pose a significant hazard if inhaled.
 By detecting the presence of VOCs, a sensor can help to prevent exposure to these dangerous gases.

-In addition to detecting CO2 and VOCs, it is important for the sensor to be able to operate in a wide range of temperatures and environments.
+In addition to detecting VOCs, it is important for the sensor to be able to operate in a wide range of temperatures and environments.
 Lithium ion batteries are often used in a variety of applications, including electric vehicles, portable electronics, and renewable energy storage systems.
 As such, the sensor needs to be able to function effectively in a range of temperature and humidity conditions.